-Broomball is our youngest tradition, dating back to 1994-1995.
-What began as an extracurricular activity on one rink has expanded to include over 2000 participants per year on three rinks, an online apparel store, and has become a campus employer.
+Broomball is one of our most beloved traditions, dating back to 1961.
+It started as an extracurricular activity at the Dee Stadium and expanded in 1994–95 to one outdoor rink on campus as it grew in popularity.Today it includes over 2000 participants per year on three rinks, an online apparel store, and has become a campus employer.

 Beginning in 1989, the Parade of Nations and Multicultural Festival, held in September, celebrates diversity with a colorful parade of flag-bearing students, staff, and community members.
 More than eighty nations are represented in this popular event.
 The Multicultural Festival at the Dee Stadium, following the parade, is a celebration of food, culture, music, and dance.